 Tips for making dulce de leche chocolate cups

 - I prefer using dark chocolate in this recipe for one simple reason.
 The middle caramel layer is pretty sweet so the dark chocolate balances the sweetness.
-Also for the same reason I don’t fill the paper cases to the top.
+Also for the same reason, I don’t fill the paper cases to the top.
 I think this is the perfect size – not too little, not too much.
 If someone needs more, they can help themselves to have another treat.

 - Using unsalted butter to make these caramel chocolate cups is just a personal preference.
-This way I can control how much salt I add in the chocolate.
+This way I can control how much salt I add to the chocolate.
 If you like your chocolate on the saltier side, go ahead and use salted butter.

 - You can chop/crush some M&Ms or other colorful candies and sprinkle these over the top layer if you are making these dulce de leche chocolate cups for kids.

 What is the difference between dulce de leche and caramel?

 The main difference is the ingredients used (dulce de leche is made with milk while caramel with water).
 However, they are pretty similar in taste and color – very sweet, creamy and brown looking.

 - Dulce de Leche – use caramel instead.
 It does not matter whether it is homemade caramel or shop-bought as long as it has a thicker consistency.

 - Dark chocolate – semi-sweet chocolate can also be used to make these dulce de leche chocolate cups.

 - Unsalted butter – there is no substitution for this.
 Make sure to use real butter.

 - Salt flakes – if you find these expensive or don’t have them on hand, just use some table or Himalayan salt instead.
 You can also omit this but it is recommended.